nsfinkelstein/taskmap/README.md

 ## API

+### Creating and Running the Graph

 #### create_graph(funcs, dependencies, io_bound=None, done=None, results=None)

 Creates the dependency graph.

-The `dependencies` argument is a dictionary that maps task names to a collection of the names of the tasks they depend on.
-The keys in the dictionary are functions and the values are list of functions.
-The order matters because the the results of the functions that a function depends on will be fed in to that function in the order that the functions are listed in the dependencies dict.
-Functions that return None will not have their results fed into functions that depend on them.
+`dependencies`: a dictionary that maps task names to a list of dependencies.
+The results of those dependencies will be fed into the function in the order in which they appear.
+Tasks that return `None` will not have the results fed into the tasks that depend on them.

-The `funcs` argument is a dictionary that maps the names of the tasks to functions.
+`funcs`: a dictionary that maps the names of the tasks to functions.
 Each function should accept the same number of arguments as it has dependencies that return non `None` values.

-The `io_bound` argument is a list of the names of the tasks that are io bound.
+`io_bound`: a list of the names of the tasks that are io bound.
 These will be picked up first, so that the cpu bound tasks can be executed while waiting on results from e.g. network or database calls.

-The `done` argument is a list of the names of tasks that are already done.
+`done`: a list of the names of tasks that are already done.
 These tasks will not be run if any of the `run*(graph)` functions are called with this graph.
 This is a way to run only part of a dependency graph without changing the code that creates the `dependencies` or `funcs` arguments.

-The `results` argument is a dictionary mapping the names of tasks to their results.
+`results`: a dictionary mapping the names of tasks to their results.
 This is useful if the tasks listed in the `done` arguments have results that their children will need passed to them.

-The `create_graph` function will throw for a dependency dictionary with cyclic dependencies, or if there are functions that are depended on but are not present as keys in the dependencies dictionary.
+This function will throw for a dependency dictionary with cyclic dependencies, or if there are functions that are depended on but are not present as keys in the dependencies dictionary.

 Note that for coroutines, `functools.partial` will not work.
-If you need to create partial functions to use as tasks, you can use `paco.partial` from the `paco` library.
+If you need to create partial functions to use as tasks, you can use `partial` from the `paco` library.

 #### taskmap.run_parallel_async(graph, sleep=0.1, ncores=None)

-Runs the graph in a single thread.
+Runs the graph asynchronously across multiple cores.
 All tasks must be python coroutines.
-This is especially useful when tasks are bottlenecked by both io and cpu.
+This can be used when tasks are bottlenecked by both io and cpu.

 `sleep` determines how long each process waits between checks to see if a new task has become available.